Wooden sign outside of front stairs to house that says "Beware of spiders"

 The best spider repellent in the garden

 The best spider repellent in the garden is no spider repellent in the garden.
 Spiders in the garden are one of the best pest control solutions available to humankind.
-They’re free, they’re harmless — and they’re one of the few pest predators that won’t eat your plants.
+They’re free, harmless — and one of the few pest predators that won’t eat your plants.

 Using an outdoor spider repellent to keep these guys away is about as useful as spritzing a delightful, natural room spray at the landfill.
 If anything, you should work to increase your spider population in the garden by adding mulch to provide cover and allowing your garden to go untilled over the winter.